How to value secret sauce

 Man's aim is to discover OMI's best ideas early, gain an advantage over rivals, and then ideally buy the key IP while OMI publishes more general research, says AHL's chief scientist Anthony Ledford.

-The deal means that if Man learns a new code is in the pipeline - and OMI agrees to sell the exclusive licence or even the intellectual property itself - Man has first refusal and will win the licence if it meets OMI's price.
+The deal means that if Man learns a new code is in the pipeline - and OMI agrees to sell the exclusive license or even the intellectual property itself - Man has first refusal and will win the license if it meets OMI's price.

 But if Man thinks the IP is too expensive, a potentially awkward auction awaits.
 Man may be outbid, and the intellectual property could end up with a major rival.